-The model requires two data time series to define the rainfall and evapotranspiration and one parameter set defining the physical characteristics site. the Rainfall and of potential evapotranspiration are entered as millimeters of water per time-step.
+The model requires two data time series to define the rainfall and evapotranspiration and one parameter set defining the physical characteristics Rainfall of the site. and potential evapotranspiration are entered as millimeters of water per time-step.
 Evapotranspiration data are the standard reference evaporation data, adjusted for the vegetation type, using crop coefficients.
 Potential evapotranspiration $PET{v}(j,t)$ is given for each cell j, at time t, to allow for variation in vegetation type.